Super Bowl LIV: Ticket prices are about to hit a new record - and there's a reason why - Business - The Palm Beach Post - The Media Times

 “Depending on where these seats are located, this could be a market value,” said Jesse Lawrence, founder of TicketIQ, a search engine for seats at major events.

-Len Dawson was the quarterback from Kansas City when the chiefs last played in the big game – and the face value of a ticket was $ 15.
+The last time the Chiefs played in the Super Bowl was Len Dawson’s Kansas City quarterback – and the face value of a ticket was $ 15.

 If Super Bowl tickets had only risen with inflation in the past half century, a seat would cost $ 102 today.
 Instead, the average face value of a ticket has risen to over $ 2,000.